 Preacher (AMC, Mon 9 PM EST): This show’s numbers are down from its first season, though the declines are in line with what we are seeing across all the networks.
 I believe this one is doing okay at the moment, but that extra boost from fans on the social nets certainly couldn’t hurt it.

 Stitchers (Freeform, Mon 9 PM EST): This show has made it to the third season threshold for a cable series, in a large part from the support of its fans on the social nets.
 But its ratings are down from last year and pretty low for its network, so those fans need to get active once again if they want it to survive to a fourth year.

-Wynonna Earp (Syfy, Fri 10 PM EST): This show had pretty low ratings in its first year, but its raucous fanbase managed to help it get the second season nod with their support on the social nets.
+Wynonna Earp (Syfy, Fri 10 PM EST): [Update: This show has been renewed for a third season] This show had pretty low ratings in its first year, but its raucous fanbase managed to help it get the second season nod with their support on the social nets.
 They definitely need to get active once again, and as soon as possible, because its ratings are no better than last year and Syfy has quite a lot of development in the pipeline that could replace it.

 Zoo (CBS, Thu 9 PM EST): This show continues its yearly ratings attrition (though it did see a slight uptick last week) and looks to be on its last leg.
 The further bad news is that older-skewing CBS is not moved as much as the other networks by social network activity.
 The good news, though, is that episodes of this show stream on Netflix after their broadcast debut, so fans could focus their efforts there.
 If viewership looks better on streaming, then perhaps that could make up the difference from the linear numbers.
 But I’m just not certain that there are enough people out there that care enough about this one anymore.